-The Company has access to £75m under a three year committed revolving credit facility provided by Lloyds TSB Bank plc, The Royal Bank of Scotland plc and Abbey National Treasury Services plc, which expires on 26 March 2013.
-The Company expects to raise further facilities as required, at that time.
+The Company has access to £75 million under a five year committed revolving credit facility provided by Lloyds TSB Bank plc, The Royal Bank of Scotland plc and Abbey National Treasury Services plc.
+The facility was renewed during the year, such that it now expires on 20 August 2017.
+The Company expects to raise further facilities, as required, at that time.

-In addition, the Company has access to further short-term borrowing facilities provided by YEG and a £4m overdraft facility provided by Lloyds TSB Bank plc, which is renewable annually.
+In addition, the Company has access to further short-term borrowing facilities provided by YEG and a £4 million overdraft facility provided by Lloyds TSB Bank plc, which is renewable annually.